Post Doctoral Researcher from 2009

-Since 2007, she is a Postdoctoral researcher at the University of Barcelona, forming part of the Grup d’Interaccions Magnetiques, led by Dr. Joan Ribas.
-In this period, her work was focused on the design and synthesis of ligands for the preparation of functional coordination complexes.
+Since 2007 until 2009, I was part of the Grup d’Interaccions Magnetiques, led by Dr. Joan Ribas.
+In this period, my work was focused on the design and synthesis of ligands for the preparation of functional coordination complexes.

-In 2009, she spent three months as visiting Faculty at Monash University (Australia), in the Molecular Magnetic Materials group led by Professor Keith S. Murray, synthesizing Schiff Bases organic compounds and continuing the design and synthesis of new coordination complexes, area which is developed currently within the GMMF team.
+In 2009, I spent three months as visiting Faculty at Monash University (Australia), in the Molecular Magnetic Materials group led by Professor Keith S. Murray, synthesizing Schiff Bases organic compounds and continuing the design and synthesis of new coordination complexes.